What is a Board Certification in Law?

 Criminal Appellate Law Board Certification

-Broden & Mickelsen have also become part of the first group of attorneys to be certified in Criminal Appellate Law.
+Clint Broden & Mick Mickelsen also became part of the first group of attorneys to be certified in Criminal Appellate Law.
 This first group of certified lawyers in Criminal Appellate Law was limited to approximately eighty-four attorneys and judges in the entire State of Texas in 2011.
 Learn more on why the certification in Criminal Appellate Law was added.

 As of November 2014, there were only four other law firms in Dallas certified in criminal appellate law Texas Board of Legal Specialization